 The Cedar River Watershed Education Center is a regional education facility created as a gathering place to connect people with the source of their water.
 Nestled above the shores of Rattlesnake Lake (pdf) in the Cascade foothills, the Center is a gateway to the Cedar River Municipal Watershed, which provides drinking water for 70% of 1.4 million people living in the greater Seattle area.

 Seattle Public Utilities and Seattle Parks offer naturalist-led educational programs about salmon and urban watersheds each fall at local creeks.
 Ask about scholarships for fees and transportation.
 Contact Seattle Parks to sign up (206) 684-0877.
-Student programs information (pdf).
+Environmental education and outdoor programs.

 Sign up to stenciling a storm drain and help educate your community about where our stormwater goes.
 Groups and individuals are welcome.